mydnic/beryl/README.md

 services:
   beryl:
     image: mydnic/beryl:latest
+    restart: unless-stopped
     container_name: beryl
     ports:
-      - "8000:80"
+      - "4387:80"
     volumes:
       - /path/to/your/music:/music   # Change this to your music folder
-      - /path/to/your/dbdata:/var/lib/postgresql/data # Change for persistent DB data
+      - /path/to/your/data:/var/www/database  # SQLite DB persistence
-    restart: unless-stopped
 ```

-3. Edit the `docker-compose.yml` file to set the correct paths for your music and database data folders.
+3. Edit the `docker-compose.yml` file to set the correct paths for your music folder.

 4. Start the application: